danielle-richardson/HiddenGemsMentorship/README.md

 3. Locally run a server using the rails command "rails server" which will create a localhost:3000 port.
 Open this port in your preferred internet browser

+4. Open frontend using the command "open index.html"

 # Development
 After checking out the repo, run bundle install to install dependencies.
 For advance users, You can also run rails -s in your terminal to locally experiment with objects and your migrations in the database using rails sandbox.